AdaCore/gnatstudio/docs/users_guide/debugging.rst

 *black*

-  This is the default color used to print the value of variables or expressions.
+  The default color used to print the value of variables or expressions.

 *blue*
   .. index:: C
   .. index:: Ada

-  This color is used for C pointers (or Ada access values), i.e. all the variables and fields that are memory addresses that denote some other value in memory.
+  used for C pointers (or Ada access values), i.e. all the variables and fields that are memory addresses that denote some other value in memory.

   You can easily dereference these (that is to say see the value pointed to) by double-clicking on the blue text itself.

 *red*

-  This color is used for variables and fields whose value has changed since the data window was last displayed.
-For instance, if you display an array in the data window and then select the *Next* button in the tool bar, then the elements of the array whose value has just changed will appear in red.
+  Used for variables and fields whose value has changed since the data window was last displayed.
+For example, if you display an array in the data window and then select the *Next* button in the tool bar, the elements of the array whose value has just changed appear in red.

-  As another example, if you choose to display the value of local variables in the data window (*Display->Display Local Variables*), then only the variables whose value has changed are highlighted, the others are left in black.
+  As another example, if you choose to display the value of local variables in the data window (*Display->Display Local Variables*), only the variables whose value has changed are highlighted, the others remain black.

 Icons
 ^^^^^

-Several different icons can be used in the display of items.
+Several different icons can be used when displaying items.
 They also convey special meanings.

 *trash bin icon*

-  This icon indicates that the debugger could not get the value of the variable or expression.
-There might be several reasons, for instance the variable is currently not in scope (and thus does not exist), or it might have been optimized away by the compiler.
+  Indicates that the debugger could not get the value of the variable or expression.
+For example the variable is currently not in scope (and thus does not exist) or might have been optimized away by the compiler.
 In all cases, the display will be updated as soon as the variable becomes visible again.

 *package icon*

-  This icon indicates that part of a complex structure is currently hidden.
+  Indicates that part of a complex structure is currently hidden.
-  Manipulating huge items in the data window (for instance if the variable is an array of hundreds of complex elements) might not be very helpful.
+  Manipulating huge items in the data window (for example if the variable is an array of hundreds of complex elements) might not be very helpful.
 As a result, you can shrink part of the value to save some screen space and make it easier to visualize the interesting parts of these variables.

-  Double-clicking on this icon will expand the hidden part, and clicking on any sub-rectangle in the display of the variable will hide that part and replace it with that icon.
+  Double-clicking on this icon will expand the hidden part and clicking on any sub-rectangle in the display of the variable will hide that part and replace it with this icon.

   See also the description of the contextual menu to automatically show or hide all the contents of an item.
-Note also that one alternative to hiding subcomponents is to clone them in a separate item (see the contextual menu again).
+One alternative to hiding subcomponents is to clone them in a separate item (see the contextual menu).

 .. index:: breakpoint editor